 TL;DR

-On a client engagement Reversec found the LAPSWebUI application by Truesec for handling Windows users’ local administrator passwords.
-Several vulnerabilities were found and reported to the vendor, which has addressed all of them in version 2.4 released in January 2026.
+As part of an assessment Reversec encountered the LAPSWebUI application developed by Truesec for handling Windows users’ local administrator passwords.
+Following a review of its security posture, several vulnerabilities were discovered and reported to the vendor.
+Subsequently these issues have been addressed in version 2.4 which was released in January 2026.

 Introduction